 Reduce the heat or turn the Ninja Foodi off.
 Stir.
 Serve & Enjoy!

 For the Homemade dumplings

-- 1 Tbsp Thyme leaves fresh or 1 tsp dried thyme leaves
+- 1 tablespoon Thyme leaves fresh or 1 teaspoon dried thyme leaves

 - Turn the NInja Foodi on high sear/saute.
 Add butter, onions, celery, and carrots.
 Saute for 2 minutes.

 - Add 3 cups of cut up chicken.
 Saute for 1-2 minutes and add in chicken bone broth

 - Add in cream of celery soup and do not stir.
 Put the pressure lid on and turn the valve to seal.
 Pressure cook on high for 2 minutes.
 When the time is up, immediately release the pressure and turn the Ninja Foodi to sear/saute on medium.

 - Sift the flour into a large mixing bowl.
 Add salt and baking powder.
 Stir to combine

 - Cut in the small pieces of butter with a pastry cutter until the flour mixture resembles course crumbles.